 Getting around in Brussels

-It is easy to manoeuvre around the Capital City of Europe.
-There is a well-developed public transport system and there are many boulevards and major highways to navigate to the major tourist locations for drivers.
+It is easy to transport around the capital city of Europe.
+There is a well-developed public transport system for pedestrians and there are many boulevards for drivers.
 The city centre itself is compact so there are good walking trails to take when you are touring the city’s main attractions.
-To get around between major destinations you can use the public transport, car rental, taxis or trains.
-It is important to remember that Brussels is a bilingual city; all signage is written in French and Flemish.